Ankle Brachial Index ABI Test | USA Vascular Centers

 How is an Ankle Brachial Index Test Done?

-This process will be repeated on your other arm, and then on both ankles to measure the blood pressure and flow in the major arteries of the foot.
+This process will be repeated on your other arm, then on both ankles to measure the blood pressure and flow in the major arteries of the foot.

 ABI Test Results

-After measuring the systolic pressure in your arm and ankle, the doctor will divide the number from your ankle by the number from your arm.
+After measuring the systolic pressure in your arm and ankle, the doctor will divide the ankle value by the arm value.
+The resulting number is your ankle-brachial index.
+Here’s what the numbers mean:

 • Above 1.4: Suggests calcification and hardening

-• 1.0 – 1.4: Normal
+• 1.0–1.4: Normal

-• 0.9 – 1.0: Borderline
+• 0.9–1.0: Borderline

-• 0.8 – 0.9: Some arterial disease
+• 0.8–0.9: Some arterial disease

-• 0.5 – 0.8: Moderate arterial disease
+• 0.5–0.8: Moderate arterial disease

 • Less than 0.5: Severe arterial disease